amazingrando/forthequeen/src/pages/srd.md

 Players collaboratively tell a story about a Queen’s retinue undertaking a perilous journey, by each contributing one character’s subjective viewpoint.
 All the player characters have a complicated history with the Queen, and the journey becomes a place for them to both develop and reflect on that relationship, and perhaps grow closer to the other members of the retinue as well.

+_For the Queen_ is inspired by early digital RPGs like _Final Fantasy_, and elegant story games like Aleksandra Sontowska’s _The Beast_.

 The setting information, instructions, and player prompts are all delivered via a deck of cards.
 This deck consists of:

 **Instruction Cards**—These contain the game rules and setting information